josephnovakgeology-cyber/core-composite/README.md

 This version of core_composite is set up to work with data files as they are formatted on the DSDP / ODP Janus database or the IODP LIMS database.

 The installation and user guides are in the docs folder.
-I hope this code is useful to you.
+I hope this code helpful to you.
 Happy splicing!

 - J.B.